-3 Key Insurance Coverage Considerations Following Harvey
+3 Key Insurance Coverage Considerations Following a Hurricane

-Like nearly every major catastrophe before it, Hurricane/Tropical Storm Harvey will bring new questions about what is covered under property, environmental, and other insurance policies.
+Each hurricane brings new questions about what is covered under property, environmental, and other insurance policies.
 As businesses recover, it’s important to understand how insurance coverage may respond.

 - Wind, windblown debris, and rainfall entering buildings through damage caused by wind and windblown debris.